 - Durable exterior jacket: Protects water hose and electrical components from damage or exposure

-The hoses recommended above are not inexpensive.
-But they can keep your water flowing in very low temperatures.
-Some manufacturers claim their hoses work in sub-zero conditions.
+The hoses recommended above are not inexpensive. .
+But along with heat tape wrapped around your water utility connection, these hoses can keep your water flowing.
+Some manufacturers claim their hoses work in sub-zero temperatures.
 And plenty of RVers back up those promises.
-If you find that these work for your winter RV camping needs, be sure to let others know by commenting below or in the iRV2 Discussion Forums.
+If you purchase one and find that it works for your winter RV camping needs, be sure to let others know by commenting below or in the iRV2 Discussion Forums.